Real self-healing begins the moment you stop outsourcing your well‑being.

 Energy techniques synchronize vitality through regulated movement and breath.
 Qigong, Pranayama, and gentle standing practices circulate Qi through meridians, loosening internal friction.

-A few minutes of deliberate breathing or still posture each day strengthens the body’s electromagnetic coherence and clears residual fatigue.
+A few minutes of deliberate breathing or a still posture each day strengthen the body’s electromagnetic coherence and clear residual fatigue.
 Feel the current, don’t force it.

 Qigong